 At precisely 8:30 in the morning of November 24, 1945, I was awakened to discover that a solar eclipse had transpired.
 The moon began to cover the Sun's disk and there was a crescent darkness that had formed in the sky above the asylum.
 I was confused with was happening, but then I immediately thought of Mr. Caldwell.
 I scurried out of my office and headed through the corridor to the patient's room.
 The orderly who had been outside of the door had not noticed or heard anything unusual coming from within the room.
 When the door had been opened, Mr. Caldwell was not inside the room.
 I asked the orderly, where was the patient?
 How did he escape?
 I demanded an explanation from him, but he could not explicate the absence of the patient.
 I asked if any other orderly had been watching the patient and he had confirmed that he was the only one present.
 This was unacceptable, and someone had to be responsible for the patient's absence.
 It could not be permitted.
 We had looked in every place within the asylum upstairs and downstairs and the patient was nowhere to be located.
 The only vestige of his existence that was discovered was the old phonograph, the numerous mathematical equations left behind on different walls of the room and a bizarre gadget that was foreign in structure.
 These significant intimations were all the evidence of the patient known as Mr. Caldwell.
 I took the phonograph with me back to the office, and began to play the last cylinder that had been used.
-Instead of a recording from one of the familiar compositors of classical music, I heard the audible voice of the patient communicating with unspecified individuals.
+Instead of a recording from one of the familiar compositors of classical music, I heard the audible voice of the patient communicating with an unspecified individual.
 I listened attentively to the sound transmitted on the surface of the cylinders.
 I do not know if by acknowledging this recording, I am a virtual accomplice to the sequence that had resulted afterwards.
 The following contents contain the actual words expressed in the recording made by the patient.